-After witnessing significant decline in its net profit during FY20 over FY19, the profitability of the company further remained lower than envisaged during FY21.
-The total operating income of Arvind registered a y-o-y de-growth of around 31% in FY21.
-The PBIDLT of the company declined by around 42% to Rs.503 crore in FY21 compared with Rs.745 crore in FY20 and Rs.798 crore in FY19.
-On the back of more than 40% decline in PBILDT with largely stable interest and depreciation charge, Arvind reported net loss of Rs.27 crore in FY21.
-Consequently, debt coverage and return indicators deteriorated during FY21.
-To combat the impact of Covid-19 pandemic, Arvind reduced its overhead costs by more than Rs.400 crore during FY21 which coupled with higher share of export revenue and favourable forex rate insulated profitability of Arvind to some extent.
-Management expects cost reduction of around Rs.100-125 crore to be structural in nature and sustainable in future which shall support its profitability going forward.
+After witnessing a significant decline in its net profit during FY20 over FY19, the profitability of the company further remained lower than envisaged during FY21.
+The total operating income (TOI) of Arvind registered a y-o-y de-growth of around 31% in FY21.
+The PBIDLT of the company declined by around 42% to Rs.503 crore in FY21 as compared with Rs.745 crore in FY20 and Rs.798 crore in FY19.
+On the back of more than 40% decline in PBILDT with largely stable interest and depreciation charge, Arvind reported a net loss of Rs.27 crore in FY21.
+Consequently, the debt coverage and return indicators deteriorated during FY21.
+To combat the impact of the Covid-19 pandemic, Arvind reduced its overhead costs by more than Rs.400 crore during FY21, which coupled with higher share of export revenue and favourable forex rate, insulated profitability of Arvind to some extent.
+The management expects the cost reduction of around Rs.100-125 crore to be structural in nature and sustainable in the future, which shall support its profitability going forward.